mediastudiespress/organization/operations/bylaws.md

 Any member of the Board of Directors or members of the Academic Advisory Board may be removed with or without cause, at any time, by vote of two-thirds (2/3) of the members of the Board of Directors if in their judgment the best interest of the Corporation would be served thereby.
 Each member of the Board of Directors must receive written notice of the proposed removal at least ten (10) days in advance of the proposed action.
 An officer who has been removed as a member of the Board of Directors shall automatically be removed from office.

-Members of the Board of Directors who are removed for failure to meet the minimum requirements in Section 2 of this Article in these by-laws automatically forfeit their positions on the Board pursuant to Section 7 of this Article, and are not entitled to the removal procedure outlined in Section 13 of this Article.
+Members of the Board of Directors who are removed for failure to meet the minimum requirements in Section 2 of this Article in these bylaws automatically forfeit their positions on the Board pursuant to Section 7 of this Article, and are not entitled to the removal procedure outlined in Section 13 of this Article.

 ---